If you make your way through the countries of Southeast Asia with a hotel budget of $50 a night, are you going to be happy with where you’re staying?

 In Southeast Asia though, even in the heart of Bangkok’s main tourist district, it gets you a hotel like the one pictured at the top: Villa Cha Cha.
 Yes, that’s the pool pictured there, with a nice restaurant next to it, a bar open 24 hours (but not by the rooms), and interesting sculptures giving it a strong sense of place.
 Our nice and quiet room had cranking air-con, free Wi-Fi, a fridge, TV, a sofa, and comfy beds.

 Villa Cha Cha is near the infamous Khao San Road, but two blocks from the street itself, so you’re near the Grand Palace and the river taxis without being in the crush of the crowds.
-You can usually book this hotel for around $50 or less at Priceline or Agoda.
+You can usually book this hotel for around $50 or less at Agoda.

 We took the train up to Ayutthaya for one night to check out the ruins and stayed at the large Hotel Ayothaya for one night.
 It was $40 for the three of us, including breakfast, and had a big swimming pool that was a welcome site at the end of a hot day of sightseeing.
-If it’s two of you sharing a bed, you can book this for less than $30 at Hotels.com or Priceline.
+If it’s two of you sharing a bed, you can book this for less than $30 at Hotels.com.
 This was the only place in three weeks that didn’t offer free Wi-Fi though, so factor in a few extra bucks for that if you need to get online.

 Search other hotel deals in Bangkok